 Once the social media site, ISP, or Goggle receives a takedown notice, it contacts the alleged infringer.
 If the infringer does nothing, then the infringing material is taken down.
 End of story.

 If the infringer disputes your claim, they may file a Counter Notification.
 If that happens, the online service will repost the infringing material unless you notify them within 14 business days that you have filed a legal action against the alleged infringer.
 Also, if the ISP is not based in the United States, it may simply ignore the takedown notice.
-In either of these cases, skip to When to Hire an Attorney.
+In either of these cases, skip to

-Dealing with Piracy in Books and Ebooks
+Dealing with Content Theft in Books and Ebooks

 Stolen content in print and ebooks is particular upsetting.
 Amazon has an on-going problem with books and ebooks intended to trick buyers into purchasing the wrong product.
 According to Fortune Magazine, both Thirty-Five Shades of Grey and I am the Girl with the Dragon Tattoo sold thousands of copies before they were removed from Amazon’s site.
 Here are some options for ebook authors.